MadeiraData/ClrWmiRequest/README.md

   * Headers - each header will get its own node here
     * Name
     * Value
+    * In addition to the configuration headers, you'd also get 2 new headers "Success" (boolean = True) and "Count" (number).
   * Result - this will contain the content from the response
     * Item - each "Item" element represents a single row returned from the WMI query
       * Name - each Item element has the "Name" attribute